MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-databases-entities.md

 Returns a list of entities of all cluster databases visible to the user.
 Database entities are: tables, materialized views, external tables, etc.

 > [!IMPORTANT]
 > By default, all databases' entites are returned.
-To make the command execution more optimal, add a `where` condition that filters by specific databases and/or entity types or names (see examples section below).
+To make the command execution more optimal, add a `where` condition that filters by specific databases and/or entity types or names (see examples section in this article).

 #### Returned columns